 In order to be accepted into the program a woman must be able to meet the following requirements:

 - Must have a self-acknowledged active addiction, be exiting jail with addiction unaddressed, or have a history of substance abuse or other life-limiting disorder needing to be addressed.

 - Must have a valid drivers’ license, state photo I.D.
 OR a certified birth certificate, social security card, and funds to secure I.D.

 - Must not have extensive medical or legal appointments pending or require frequent regularly scheduled mental health, medical or legal appointments.
 Applicant must be able and ready to focus attention on recovery work immediately and without extensive distractions.

 - Must not have court dates pending in which a jail sentence is likely or that require out of town travel.

 - Must be physically able to engage in moderately strenuous physical work.
 Cannot be on SSI/SSDI or applied for SSI/SSDI.
 The program operates on a work-ordered schedule and fosters return to self-sufficiency and independence.

 - If on medication, the client may be required to submit medical and mental health records.
 All meds must be cleared in advance of acceptance.

 - Must bring a minimum of 30 days of all approved medications and have plan to pay for refills.

-- Must be ready to commit to 6 months minimum in the program.
+- Must commit to 6 months minimum in the program.